ebenagati/Portfolio/Spotify Project/README.md

 This project attempts to investigate my listening habits and to discover whether Drake truly deserves to be within my top 5 artists each year.

 ## Dataset Overview
-The dataset used for this project was colled from Spotify via requesting my Extended streaming history.
+The dataset used for this project was collected from Spotify via requesting my Extended streaming history.
 The key columns can be found below.:

 | Field Name                     | Description                                                                 |
 |---------------------------------|-----------------------------------------------------------------------------|